How to Set Up Sticker Artwork

 We want your stickers to print with the best possible quality.
 If possible send us your artwork in vector format or raster format at 300dpi CMYK color mode in one of these file formats.
 Not sure?
 Have a different file format?
 No problem.
 Our Art Department is standing by to help advise you or to fix up your artwork for print.

 Most of our stickers print using CMYK process color printing.
 That means the colors are Cyan, Magenta, Yellow and Black, like the four colors you see in the lightbulbs below.
 Our Silkscreen Stickers print using spot color printing.
 Not sure what we mean by CMYK or spot color?
 Learn more about the difference between CMYK vs. Spot Color here.

 At StickerGiant our stickers are cut with lasers following a path around the artwork.
 To properly set up a cut path, use a vector shape with a .5 pt stroke in 100% magenta.
 The cut path can have no sharp corners.
 Our standard corner radius is 1/8”.
 The minimum corner radius is .04”.

 Clear Stickers should be set up in layers.
 The artwork should be on one layer.
 A white vector layer should backup any color areas.
 A third layer should indicate any clear areas.
 Clear stickers should be submitted as vector graphics with no transparency.

 StickerGiant can produce sticker sheets with multiple stickers on one sheet.
 Follow these guidelines for perfect sticker sheet setup:

-- The two longer sides of the sheet must have 1/2” margin between sheet Cut Line and Sticker Cut Line
+- The two shorter sides of the sheet must have 1/2” margin between Sheet Cut Line and Sticker Cut Line

-- The two shorter sides of the sheet must have 1/4” margin between Sheet Cut Line and Sticker Cut Line
+- The two longer sides of the sheet must have 1/4” margin between Sheet Cut Line and Sticker Cut Line

 - Individual stickers must have 1/8” inset between Cut Line and artwork